Nithurshen/ChatGPT-Discord-Bot/README.md

 # ChatGPT-Discord-Bot
 A Discord Chatbot made with the Opensource ChatGPT technology integrated for discord.
 This project has still way more improvements needed.
 Developers can fork and improve it.

+To make your own bot follow this tutorial: